FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

 The `Combiner` component represents a node that combines or packs items from multiple input edges into a single pallet or box, and then pushes the packed pallet to an output edge.
-It is useful for modeling operations such as packing, assembly, or combining flows from different sources.
+It is useful for modeling operations such as packing, assembly, or combining items from different sources.
 The number of items to be taken from each input edge can be specified, and the first input edge is expected to provide the pallet or container.
 A Combiner can process only one pallet at a time.
 The API documentation can be found in [Combiner](combiner.md).

 **Basic attributes**